We need your help.

 A letter from Rick Cederholm, President:

-There always seems to be some confusion as to how your donations to SGCVFD, Inc are used and how that compares to the taxes you pay for emergency services here in Gulf County.
+There always seems to be some confusion as to how your donations to SGCVFD, Inc. are used and how that compares to the taxes you pay for emergency services here in Gulf County.
 Please let me shed some light on the difference and why your donations are so critical to the services you have demanded and become accustomed.
-While we all aware of the property taxes we pay, it may not be known that a portion of those taxes are allocated to South Gulf Fire and Rescue (SGFR) for fire suppression operations and training.
+While we are all aware of the property taxes we pay, it may not be known that a portion of those taxes are allocated to South Gulf Fire and Rescue (SGFR) for fire suppression operations and training.
 Florida law mandates that those tax dollars cannot be used for any other purposes.

 You are probably aware that SGFR also provides the community with trained and certified Emergency First Responders, trained and certified Water Rescue services, and an elaborate Beach Flag program spanning from the State Park to the boat ramp in Indian Pass.
 That is where your donations become the life blood of emergency services in our community.
-Since SGFR cannot use tax receipts for these critical services that are unique to this area of Gulf County, SGCVFD, Inc fills that void.
-Since our nonprofit organization was founded in 2008, we have provided over $1 million of your donations back to the community to make it safer for residents and vacationing guests as well as helping out our neighbors in need when disaster strikes.
+Since SGFR cannot use tax receipts for these critical services that are unique to this area of Gulf County, SGCVFD, Inc. fills that void.
+Since our nonprofit organization was founded in 2006, we have provided over $1.1 million of your donations back to the community to make it safer for residents and vacationing guests as well as helping out our neighbors in need when disaster strikes.

-So how can you help?
-We all know that the economy has had its issues over the past several years.
-Everything is more expensive.
-But our community has a long and rich history of providing for its neighbors by continuing to fund the emergency services that we count on year after year.
-If you are able, we would like to request that each of you donate $250 to SGCVFD, Inc to help provide these critical services that tax dollars do not, and cannot, cover.
-We ask that you please be as generous as you were last year and help us support the 100% VOLUNTEER FIRE DEPARTMENT.
+Our community has a long and rich history of providing for its neighbors by continuing to fund the emergency services that we count on year after year.
+If you are able, we would like to request that each of you donate $250 to SGCVFD, Inc. to help provide these critical services that tax dollars do not, and cannot, cover.
+We ask that you please be as generous as you were last year and help us support the 100% VOLUNTEER FIRE DEPARTMENT and this community.
 If you were unable to contribute in the past, please consider joining your neighbors who have stepped forward to help make our community the amazingly great and safe place that it is.

-SGCVFD, Inc
+SGCVFD, Inc.

 P.O.
 Box 163